 The historically low number of crimes and ASB recorded in 2020 linked to the lock down and tier strategy implemented to deal with the Corona virus pandemic, means this data will need be set aside and the 2021 to 2022 crime analysis data will be used as the baseline for monitoring of the effectiveness of the community safety plan.

 The work of Safer Watford is met within each agency's budget.

 Peter Taylor the elected Mayor of Watford is Chair of the Community Safety Partnership.

 Responsible Authorities Group, which sets and monitors the priorities.

-For further information please contact Watford's Community Safety Manager by using our online contact form or by telephone on 01923 278405.
+For further information please contact Watford's Environmental Health / Community Safety department by using our online contact form, or by telephone on 01923 278405.